Skip to content

 Things to do in Ismailia

-Ismailia is such a beautiful city that you can visit it with family and friends, in order to do that you have to know more about the city’s attractions, so pack your bags and let us start our journey to this beautiful Egyptian city.
+Ismailia is such a beautiful city that you can visit it with family and friends.
+To do that, you have to know more about the city’s attractions, so pack your bags and let us start our journey to this beautiful Egyptian city.

 De Lesseps Museum

-The Museum of De Lesseps includes his tools, belongings, architectural drawings, and maps as well as an original piece of canvas engraved with two letters ‘SC’ short for the Suez Canal, and a model of the original invitation addressed to the king and chiefs to attend the legendary opening ceremony of the Suez Canal on 17 November 1869, as well as the original horse-drawn carriage which was used by De Lesseps to pass the worksites during the digging of the Suez Canal.
+The Museum of De Lesseps includes his tools, belongings, architectural drawings, and maps as well as an original piece of canvas engraved with two letters, ‘SC’ short for the Suez Canal, and a model of the original invitation addressed to the king and chiefs to attend the legendary opening ceremony of the Suez Canal on 17 November 1869, as well as the original horse-drawn carriage which De Lesseps used to pass the worksites during the digging of the Suez Canal.

 Ismailia Archeology Museum

 It is one of the oldest museums in Egypt.
-It was built by engineers working for the Suez Canal International Maritime Company from 1859 till 1869.
+It was built by engineers working for the Suez Canal International Maritime Company from 1859 to 1869.
 It is in the form of a temple, and it was officially opened in 1934.
-The reason behind its establishment was to find a place to preserve the discovered antiquities and display them in a way that makes them easy to study.
+Its establishment was to find a place to preserve the discovered antiquities and display them in a way that makes them easy to study.

-In the museum, there is a modern room for mummification in which the recently discovered mummies are placed, coming from San Al-Hajar and dating back to 4000 years ago.
+The museum has a modern room for mummification in which the recently discovered mummies, which came from San Al-Hajar and date back to 4000 years ago, are placed.

-The museum has a new window for permanent display, which includes several statues that express motherhood, most notably the family statue and the Isis statue, to highlight the role of the Egyptian mother in the ancient era.
+The museum has a new window for permanent display, which includes several statues that express motherhood, most notably the family and Isis statues, to highlight the role of the Egyptian mother in the ancient era.

 Timsah Lake

-It is one of the most important salt lakes in northern Egypt, as the Suez Canal passes through it.
-Its depth usually is no more than one meter, and the area of the lake is about 14 km2, and on its shores are a large number of beaches frequented by many visitors.
+As the Suez Canal passes through it is one of northern Egypt’s most crucial salt lakes.
+The lake’s depth is usually no more than one meter, and its area is about 14 km2.
+On its shores are many beaches frequented by visitors.

 El-Murrah Lakes

 El-Murrah Lakes are saltwater lakes located between the northern and southern parts of the Suez Canal.
-It is made up of two lakes, the Great and the Small Bitter Lake.
-The total area of El-Murah Lakes is about 250 km2.
+They consist of two lakes, the Great and the Small Bitter Lake, with a total area of about 250 km2.

-Suez Canal has no gates, which makes seawater flow into the lake freely from the Mediterranean and the Red Sea, replacing the water lost as a result of evaporation.
+The Suez Canal has no gates, so seawater flows freely into the lake from the Mediterranean and the Red Sea, replacing the water lost due to evaporation.
 The lakes represent a barrier to the canal, reducing the impact of tidal currents.

 Suez Canal Historical Museum

-It was established on July 26, 2013, and includes 200 photographs from the beginning of drilling until the nationalization of the Suez Canal, in addition to the modern history of the canal and the digging of the new Suez Canal.
+It was established on 26 July 2013 and includes 200 photographs from the beginning of drilling until the nationalization of the Suez Canal, as well as the modern history of the canal and the digging of the new Suez Canal.

-The museum is located on El Gomrok Street in Ismailia, which is the villa of Jules Gichar, the second president of the Suez Canal.
+The museum is located on El Gomrok Street in Ismailia, the villa of Jules Gichar, the second president of the Suez Canal.

 It includes 6 main halls.
-The first hall is the excavation hall and includes 32 paintings tracing the history of excavation from 1859 to 1869.
-The second hall is the opening hall, which includes 29 paintings highlighting the celebrations of the opening of the Suez Canal, which lasted for 3 days in Port Said, Ismailia, Suez, and various governorates of Egypt, and was attended by the kings of the world, headed by Empress Eugenie, Empress of France.
-The Nationalization Hall includes 24 paintings recounting the moments of the nationalization and the decisions that followed, and there is also the Development Hall, and the Collections Hall, which includes an impressive collection of coins, decorations, and antique utensils.
+The first hall is the excavation hall, consisting of 32 paintings tracing the history of excavation from 1859 to 1869.
+The second hall is the opening hall, which includes 29 paintings highlighting the celebrations of the opening of the Suez Canal, which lasted for 3 days in Port Said, Ismailia, Suez, and various governorates of Egypt and was attended by the kings of the world, headed by Empress Eugenie, Empress of France.
+The Nationalization Hall includes 24 paintings recounting the moments of the nationalization and the decisions that followed, and there is also the Development Hall and the Collections Hall, which consists of an impressive collection of coins, decorations, and antique utensils.

-The museum contains an electronic library, with a huge archive of old photos and documentaries, chronicling the events of the Suez Canal and its 150-year history.
+The museum contains an electronic library with a vast archive of old photos and documentaries chronicling the events of the Suez Canal and its 150-year history.

 Abu Atwa Tanks Museum

-The Abu Atwa Museum is located 3 kilometers from the city of Ismailia.
-It was established in 1975 to commemorate the battle of Abu Atwa, which took place on Sunday, October 21, 1973.
-The museum contains a memorial to 19 martyrs and includes 7 tanks that were destroyed by the Egyptian army in the 6th of October war.
+The Abu Atwa Museum is located 3 kilometres from the city of Ismailia.
+It was established in 1975 to commemorate the battle of Abu Atwa, which took place on Sunday, 21 October 1973.
+The museum contains a memorial to 19 martyrs and includes 7 tanks that were destroyed by the Egyptian army in the 6 October war.

 Police Museum

 It is located in the Ismailia Security Directorate building.
 The museum includes paintings featuring police battles against the British in 1952.
-The museum also includes weapons used by the police throughout the ages, and a collection of police uniforms throughout the ages, military weapons, and a panel that includes the names of the martyrs and the injured from the police force in the battle with the British Forces in 1952.
+It also includes weapons used by the police throughout the ages, a collection of police uniforms throughout the ages, military weapons, and a panel containing the names of the martyrs and the injured from the police force in the battle with the British Forces in 1952.

 Tabet Al-Shagara

-Tabet Al-Shagara is located 10 kilometers from the city of Ismailia.
-It rises 74 meters above the surface of the Suez Canal, through which the Bar-Lev Line can be seen, the reason for calling the site by this name is it was found in the form of tree trunks.
+Tabet Al-Shagara is located 10 kilometres from the city of Ismailia.
+It rises 74 meters above the surface of the Suez Canal, through which the Bar-Lev Line can be seen.
+The reason for calling the site by this name is that it was found in the form of tree trunks.
 It includes a group of tanks and cars, which were destroyed while the Egyptian forces broke into the site.
-The hill also contains two trenches, the first was equipped with leadership rooms and included places designated for officers, a meeting room, the intelligence commander’s room, communication rooms, and rooms for transmitting radio signals, while the second trench contained 6 rooms for accommodation, which varied between officers and senior soldiers, and is equipped with a kitchen and medical clinic.
+The hill also contains two trenches; the first was equipped with leadership rooms and included places designated for officers, a meeting room, the intelligence commander’s room, communication rooms, and rooms for transmitting radio signals.
+In contrast, the second trench contained 6 rooms for accommodation, which varied between officers and senior soldiers, and is equipped with a kitchen and medical clinic.

 Commonwealth Cemeteries

-”This cemetery is a gift from the people of Egypt to the foreign victims of wars”, this phrase was written in Arabic and English at the entrance to the Commonwealth cemeteries in the city of Al-Tal Al-Kebir in Ismailia.
+“This cemetery is a gift from the people of Egypt to the foreign victims of wars” was written in Arabic and English at the entrance to the Commonwealth cemeteries in Al-Tal Al-Kebir in Ismailia.

-In Ismailia Governorate, there are five cemeteries in the city of Ismailia, Al-Qantara Sharq, Fayed, Al-Tal Al-Kebir, and Al-Jalaa Camp.
-The five cemeteries contain the remains and bodies of about 5,000 victims, including soldiers, officers, doctors, and nurses, and the largest cemetery is located in Fayed city.
+In Ismailia Governorate, there are five cemeteries in Ismailia Al-Qantara Sharq, Fayed, Al-Tal Al-Kebir, and Al-Jalaa Camp.
+The five cemeteries contain the remains and bodies of about 5,000 victims, including soldiers, officers, doctors, and nurses, and the largest cemetery is located in Fayed City.

 St. Mark’s Catholic Church

-St. Mark’s Catholic Church is one of the ten most famous churches in the world and one of the oldest churches in Ismailia, and it has another name which is the French Church.
+St. Mark’s Catholic Church is one of the ten most famous churches in the world and one of the oldest churches in Ismailia.
+It is also known as the French Church.
 It is located on Ahmed Orabi Street in Ismailia City.
-St. Mark’s Catholic Church is a wonderful architectural masterpiece.
-It was built on 10th March 1864 as a small church which is now located behind the current church.
+St. Mark’s Catholic Church is a beautiful architectural masterpiece.
+It was built on 10 March 1864 as a small church, now located behind the church.

-The current building on Ahmed Orabi Street was established on 23th of December 1924 and the construction continued for 5 years until it was opened on 16 January 1929.
-The church is a masterpiece and there is a similar church in France, and it contains a lot of wonderful paintings and a cave that resembles the place where Christ was born.
+The current building on Ahmed Orabi Street was established on 23 December 1924, and construction continued for 5 years until it was opened on 16 January 1929.
+The church is a masterpiece; there is a similar church in France.
+It contains many beautiful paintings and a cave resembling where Christ was born.

 Al-Malaha Gardens

-Al-Malaha garden is a beautiful place to visit.
+Al-Malaha Garden is a beautiful place to visit.
 It is more than 151 years old and is considered one of the most beautiful gardens in Egypt because it contains the rarest types of trees and palms.
-It features a large number of perennial ornamental trees, which are about a hundred years old, such as the huge jazorin trees, which are known as evergreen trees.
+It features many perennial ornamental trees, which are about a hundred years old, such as the vast jazorin trees, known as evergreen trees.

 It contains many rare types of trees, many of which were brought from France to decorate the garden.
-It was built on an area of 500 acres on both sides of the Ismailia Canal and Lake Timsah.
+It was built on 500 acres on both sides of the Ismailia Canal and Lake Timsah.

 Al Fardan Bridge

 The Fardan Bridge is a railroad bridge that passes over the Suez Canal near Ismailia City.
-It is considered the longest drawbridge in the world, and its length is 340 meters.
-Al Fardan Bridge is considered the first of its kind in the world as the longest moving metal railway bridge, as its total length of the bridge reaches 4 km overland and across the channel.
+At 340 meters, it is considered the longest drawbridge in the world.
+Al Fardan Bridge is regarded as the first of its kind in the world and is the longest-moving metal railway bridge, reaching 4 km overland and across the channel.

 If you’re planning a trip, check out our top destinations in Egypt.